openfluke/loom/README.md

 # LOOM - Layered Omni-architecture Openfluke Machine

-A high-performance GPU-accelerated neural network framework written in Go, featuring WebGPU compute shaders for parallel execution and WebAssembly export for browser deployment.
+A high-performance GPU-accelerated neural network framework written in Go, featuring WebGPU compute shaders for parallel execution and WebAssembly export for browser deployment. **Now with transformer inference support!**

+> 🎉 **NEW:** Full transformer inference in browser WASM!
+SmolLM2-135M-Instruct successfully generates coherent text entirely in the browser with pure Go implementation.

 > 🤯 **BREAKTHROUGH:** LOOM's Softmax layer includes **native Mixture of Experts (MoE)** via Grid Softmax - the same architecture used in GPT-4, Switch Transformer, and Mixtral. **Mathematically proven** equivalent with 97.1% loss reduction and perfect gradient matching.
 See `examples/moe_proof_demo.go` for rigorous proof!